By Erin Kennedy

-Loretta created a resume that made the most of her experience, both on the job and off the job, to highlight and to emphasize her qualifications for the sales job she wants.
+Loretta created a resume that made the most of her experience, both on and off the job.

 Loretta wanted to highlight that she's currently in school and about to achieve her degree in business.
 This implies that she's probably a young woman full of energy and ambition.
 And because her degree is in Business Administration, the employer will see that she could have potential to move into management if they like her performance on the sales floor.

-By putting "Concurrent with Education” at the top of her Education section, Loretta is telling the employer that she is a hard worker - excelling at a professional job while carrying a full course load at college.
+By putting "Concurrent with Education" in her job entry, Loretta is telling the employer that she is a hard worker - excelling at a professional job while carrying a full course load at college.

-There were many titles this job seeker could have chosen for this section: Experience, Work History, History, Accomplishments, or Achievements.
+Loretta could have chosen many titles for this section: Experience, Work History, History, Accomplishments, or Achievements.

-Her volunteer fundraising also indicates that sales is in Loretta's blood.
+Her volunteer fundraising also indicates that sales/business development is in Loretta's blood.
 Why else would she do it for free when she already has such a busy schedule?

-Notice the use of sub-bullet point statements.
-This technique helps organize information, avoid long paragraphs, and highlight each sub-point.
-The eye goes to these excellent points, simply because they are indented and use the dash symbol in contrast to the bullet points of the other statements.
+Notice the use of bullet-point statements.
+This technique helps organize information, avoids long paragraphs, and highlights each entry.
+The eye goes to these excellent points, simply because they are indented and use the dash symbol to guide the eye.